HumanSignal/label-studio/docs/source/blog/webhook-blog.md

 ### Create a SageMaker pipeline

-In Amazon SageMaker, create a model training pipeline for the ResNet50 model, using the source images and annotations created in Label Studio and stored in Amazon S3.
+In Amazon SageMaker, create a model training pipeline with a pretrained ResNet50 semantic image segmentation model. using the source images and annotations created in Label Studio and stored in Amazon S3.
+The pipeline runs the preprocessing script to split the raw and annotation data from the S3 bucket into training and validation sets, retrains the ResNet50 model, and outputs the results to the S3 bucket prefixed with `model`.

-You need to update this example Amazon SageMaker pipeline definition with the RoleArn of the SageMaker role that you set up in previous steps.
-Replace the `$SageMakerRoleArn` with the actual RoleArn value.
+This example Amazon SageMaker pipeline definition has been updated to match the S3 bucket names that you created earlier, but you need to update it with the `RoleArn` of the role that you set up in previous steps.
+Replace `$SageMakerRoleArn` with the actual `RoleArn` value that you saved.

-> If you're using a region other than `us-east-2`, you'll need to update the image registries for the `sagemaker-debugger-rules` and `sagemaker-scikit-learn` packages to the region you're using.
+> If you're using a region other than `us-east-2`, you also need to update the image registries for the `sagemaker-debugger-rules` and `sagemaker-scikit-learn` packages to the region you're using.
 See [Docker Registry Paths and Example Code](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html) in the Amazon SageMaker Developer Guide for replacement URIs.

 Copy the following pipeline definition, make any necessary updates, and save the pipeline definition and details as `BirdPipeline.json`.